flynx/actions.js/README.md

 })
 ```

-- a function,
+- a handler is a function,
-- can be bound to run before and/or after the action itself,
+- it can be bound to run before and/or after the action itself,
-- is local to an action set it was bound via,
+- it is local to an action set it was bound via,
 - when an action is triggered from an action set, all the pre
   handlers in its inheritance chain will be called before the
   respective actions they are bound to and all the post handlers